 - “Awesome Asian Americans: 20 Stars Who Made America Amazing” by Phil Amara and Oliver Chin (ages 11-14): Features profiles of groundbreaking citizens with action-packed, superhero-style illustrations.

 - “RISE: A Pop History of Asian America from the Nineties to Now” by Jeff Yang, Phil Yu, and Philip Wang (young adults+): The entertaining and accessible compilation illustrates the evolution of Asian American representation.

 2. Check out Asian American Pacific Islander museums and cultural organizations

 Here are some virtual and in-person event highlights, but be sure to search for programming in your region.

 - Asian Art Museum AAPI Heritage Month Celebration features both in-person and virtual programming, including music, talks, performances, art activities, lesson plans, cooking demonstrations and more.

-- “United We Stand” 43rd Asian American Pacific Islander Heritage Festival, by the Coalition of Asian Pacific Americans (CAPA), is the longest running and largest annual Pan-Asian festival on the East Coast.
+- “United We Stand” 44th Asian American Pacific Islander Heritage Festival will be hybrid this year, with in-person and virtual booths.
+Hosted by the Coalition of Asian Pacific Americans (CAPA), it’s the longest running and largest annual Pan-Asian festival on the East Coast.